Skip to main content

 CAR-T cell therapy can cause serious side effects so patients are closely monitored.
 Currently, it’s available as a possible treatment for some adults with lymphoma, and some children and young people with leukaemia.
 People with other types of cancer might have it as part of a clinical trial.

-The CAR-T service in Glasgow hosts a national multidisciplinary team (MDT) meeting.
+The CAR-T services host a national multidisciplinary team (MDT) meeting.
 The MDT reviews all patients who are being considered for treatment with one of the above products.

 Specialist doctors refer patients from across Scotland.
 The MDT then decides if a patient is eligible and makes recommendations about alternative treatment options.
 It also considers whether patients are suitable for clinical trials.